nystrom/rivo/docs/design.md

 ### Union expressions

 The expression `e1 with e2` evaluates to the stream containing the values of `e1` and `e2`.
 All members of the stream must have the same tag.
+Duplicates are elided.

 ### Variables